Cape Town. You are incredible.

 OK, so this one isn’t technically one of the best places to visit in Cape Town, but you really can’t go to SA and not think about a South Africa safari, and Cape Town is a great starting point.
 Get out into the Bush and see Africa’s magnificent native animals.
 A safari in Africa is one of my all-time favorite travel experiences and one I hope everyone gets to experience at least once in their life.

-Lion’s Head formerly known as Leeuwen Kop in the 17th Century by the Dutch as they believed that it (and nearly Signal Hill – Leeuwen Staart) together resembled the shape of a crouching lion.
+Lion’s Head formerly known as Leeuwen Kop in the 17th Century by the Dutch as they believed that it (and nearby Signal Hill – Leeuwen Staart – and location of the Noon Gun) together resembled the shape of a crouching lion.
 By contrast the English called the peak Sugar Loaf – so I suppose it all goes down to how imaginative you are and if you’re a fan of animals or sugar!

 View this post on Instagram